1776Token/1776/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run sss-qt.exe.
+Unpack the files into a directory and run 1776-qt.exe.

-SSS Core is the original SSS client and it builds the backbone of the network.
+1776 is the original 1776 client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SSS transactions;
+However, it downloads and stores the entire history of 1776 transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.